Pranavkalakota/MCP-Server/README.md

 # 🚀 MCP Task Manager Server
 **Conversational AI Assistant & Dashboard**

 This is a comprehensive Task Management system built on the **Model Context Protocol (MCP)**.
-It features a high-performance SQLite backend, a stunning Glassmorphism Web Dashboard, and an intelligent Conversational AI Assistant.
+It features a SQLite backend, a stunning Glassmorphism Web Dashboard, and an intelligent Conversational AI Assistant.

 ---